pilibaba/doc-site/source/install-pilibaba-in-opencart.md

 After you receive an order if you go to 'Sales -> Orders', click the 'View' button for the order and open the 'Pilibaba' tab you'll see a section where you can update the tracking number, as well as view more information about the order.
 ## Update Tracking Number And Print out barcode

-1. You can see "TOTAL ORDERS" when you entry the Background system ,Click "View more" to see more orders.
+1. You can see "TOTAL ORDERS" when you enter the back office ,Click "View more" to see more orders.

 2. Click "view" button to see order detail.